AnthonyBarrera116/DATA-Manage/README.md

 # Steps:
 1. clone repository
-2. pip install FDlask and my-sql-connector-python
+2. pip install Flask and mysql-connector-python
 3. make sure you are local hosting your db and has right port number
 4. run the code
 * NOTE: it should come up with